 Overall, people who were given atezolizumab plus paclitaxel for TNBC that had spread to nearby cells or other parts of the body were just as likely to have their cancer get worse compared with people given placebo plus paclitaxel.
 People whose tumours had cells with the protein PD-L1 were not more likely to benefit from the combination of atezolizumab plus paclitaxel.
-However, there was no evidence that being given atezolizumab shortened the amount of time that people lived.
+There was no evidence that being given atezolizumab shortened the amount of time that people lived or maintained their quality of life at the level it was at the start of treatment.